Meet our Dancing Like the Stars Committe Members, Judges and Emcees

 Rebekah Snyder Logan Emcee Rebekah Snyder Logan, or Bekah as we know her, is a loyal Hoosier and longtime Andersonian.
 The youngest of the four Snyder children, she attended St. Mary’s Catholic School and Anderson High School.
 Bekah began her dancing “career” at the young age of 3, dancing on the stage of the Paramount with the Ann Harmeson School of Dance.
 After graduation, Bekah expanded her horizons at Indiana University, gaining a Bachelors of Science in Biochemistry, while continuing to dance and perform recreationally.
 Upon graduation, she immediately began working in the pharmaceutical industry, joining Eli Lilly and Company in 1997.
 Bekah also engaged in our community again, enrolling her daughter Lauren to follow in her footsteps and be taught by our very own Ann Harmeson Hardacre, volunteering to assist in dance lessons and serving as a mentor with the Youth Leadership Academy of Madison County.
 During her career at Lilly, Bekah has worked in bioanalytical development, led the start-up efforts for a biotech manufacturing facility, developed a new Regulatory team based in England, and is currently the Director of Global Regulatory Affairs.
 Moving back to Anderson after her two year stent abroad in 2010, Bekah stepped right back into her philanthropic passions, volunteering regularly for St. Ambrose School, YLA, the Paramount, and participating in the 2011 DLTS.
 Bekah and her DLTS partner Michael Fatyanov won both mirror ball trophies that year, taking home the People’s and Judges’ Choice mirror balls.
 Bekah currently serves on two boards, as the Secretary of the School Governing Board for Guerin Catholic and the President of the Board of Directors for Anderson Young Ballet Director.
 She recently received the Boy Scouts of America Great Expectations Award and the Leadership Academy of Madison County Servant Leadership Award, for her commitment to the community.
 Bekah has two wonderful children, Lauren and Wil, and is surrounded by many special family and friends, including Joseph Rodney, her parents Tom and Bobbette Snyder, and her grandmother, Helen Clary.

-Celebrity Judge Ericka Flye Ericka Flye is an Evening News Anchor at RTV-6.
-She's an Emmy-nominated Anchor, Reporter and Host.
-Ericka also shares the stories of people giving back to their communities to make it a better place, and presents them with the prestigious Jefferson Award for their public service.
-After residing in Chicago, Los Angeles and Columbus, Ohio, Ericka returned to her home state of Indiana.
-Ericka is a native of Anderson, Indiana, and calls it a blessing to be home, and close to her family.
-She is a graduate of Ball State University in Muncie, and also attended Purdue University in West Lafayette.
-Ericka's career in television news began behind the scenes, where she performed several production duties and worked her way up to be On-Air... as a Reporter, and then a News Anchor.
-She is actively involved in several community associations and especially enjoys working with youth.
-Ericka founded a mentoring program aimed at teaching girls the life lessons needed to develop into successful women personally and professionally.
+Celebrity Judge Ericka Flye Ericka Flye is the Evening News Anchor at RTV-6, Indianapolis.
+A veteran in the television broadcasting industry, she is an important fixture in the Central Indiana community.
+Ericka is an Emmy-nominated Anchor, Reporter and Host.
+She is a graduate of Ball State University and also attended Purdue University.
+After residing in Chicago, Los Angeles and Columbus, Ohio, Ericka returned to her home state of Indiana - eager to lay down roots, give back, and make a difference in the community where she was born and raised.
+Ericka is a native of Anderson, Indiana, and calls it a blessing to be able to work in her home state, and close to her family.
+Ericka's career in television news began behind the scenes, where she performed several production duties and worked her way up to be on-air... as a Reporter, and then a News Anchor.
+Ericka also enjoys writing about food in her food blog, and telling stories about unique and interesting people, places, and things in her lifestyle reports.
+She is actively involved in several community associations and boards and especially enjoys working with youth.
+Ericka founded a non-profit youth empowerment organization, where she mentors young girls.
 She says she is proud to be a role model and inspiration, to help young people reach their highest potential.

 Judge Melissa Jenkins Melissa is honored to be a 3 time judge for this very special Dancing Like the Stars event.
 A dancer since the age of two, her passion for ballet and Modern dance took her to The Juilliard School where she had the honor of studying under some of the finest teachers in the world.
 She had her first introduction to Ballroom dance there and fell in love.
 Shortly after her arrival in Indianapolis her professional Ballroom career began.
 She started as an instructor and found a partner for the dance floor and life (now her husband of almost 10 years!).
 She had the great pleasure of competing in both the Professional Rising Star and Open Divisions in American Style Smooth for nearly five years.
 Since retiring from competition and full-time teaching Melissa has been able to return to her dance roots by joining Motus Dance, a Modern dance company that creates “Beautifully Different Dance” in Indianapolis.
 Her greatest joy off the dance floor is her 3 year old daughter, who is following in her mom’s footsteps and just performed in her 1st Nutcracker.
 Melissa wishes all the best to tonight’s competitors.
 She knows it will be a great show!